nobuyukioishi/D6T-44L-06_on_RasPi/README.md

 Omron D6T-44L-06 test application
 =================================

-Testing the sensor on the Raspberry Pi.
-You can check if the sensor Omron D6T-44L-06 is working properly with your Raspberry Pi.
+You can check if your sensor Omron D6T-44L-06 is working properly on your Raspberry Pi.

 This program generates a CSV file named 'Test.csv' including each of the 4x4 grid's temperature in celsius scale and timestamp corresponding to it.